Brian1226/Priority-Queue/Specification.md

 ## Alternate Sequences

-2. The user provides an already existing username
+3. The user provides an already existing username.
    * The user is unable to successfully make an account.

 ### Alternate Trigger

-* The user's username already exists
+* The user's username already exists.

 ### Alternate Postconditions